Tag Archives for " Reading "

 This post is the first in a series of three on the 3 Rs without Busywork, Worksheets, and Workbooks.
 I will be posting about 'Riting (writing) on Friday and 'Rithmetic (Arithmetic) on Monday.
 I say, "NO," to busywork, worksheets, and workbooks.
 I consider them cheating.
 They cheat the mom into thinking that the worksheets and […]Continue reading

-What are Language Arts anyway?
+What is Language Arts anyway?
 Language Arts usually include those arts of communication necessary to speak, read, and write.
 These arts include but are not limited to: Listening, Comprehension, Organizational Skills, Oral Composition Skills, Reading, Vocabulary, Penmanship, Spelling, Grammar, Written Composition Skills, Presentation, Public Speaking, Research Skills, Note-Taking Skills, and Computer Literacy.
-Does Power of an Hour include Language […]Continue reading
+Does Power of an […]Continue reading

 Take the time to read to your children.
 "Reading to young children is proven to be the single most important thing a parent can do to enure their child's success in school."
 Megan Wilson (Denver Post January 22, 2009).
 "You children whose parents read to them have better language and literacy skills when they go […]Continue reading